Aquanty/rtd-hgs/docs/source/index.rst

 Fluid Flux Entering Volume
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. _sec:slice_flux_flow Fluid flux entering a volume output|( Output ! fluid flux entering a volume|(
+[.. _sec:slice_flux_flow] Fluid flux entering a volume output|( Output ! fluid flux entering a volume|(

-These commands can be used to compute the fluid flux between a set of contributing nodes and a set of active nodes.
-Output fluxes are reported for each individual domain (see
+| These commands can be used to compute the fluid flux between a set of
+  contributing nodes and a set of active nodes.
+Output fluxes are reported for each individual domain (see Section :ref:
-Section :ref:`sec:modify_material` ) that is present in the model.
+| ) that is present in the model.

 Input instructions !
 Flux volume output nodes